Favourited 1026 times

-In 2016, I launched a project aimed at three primary goals, namely;
+In 2016, I launched this project aimed at three primary goals, namely;

 1. The interplay of social dynamics (socio-economic, religious and linguistic ) with groups of volunteers locals and foreign [traveling to various parts of the Philippines] and locals [Filipinos] who receive them as guests, communicate and interact on a specified travel time;